Iapetus-11/referrals/README.md

 - [gritor111](https://github.com/gritor111) - Taught me how to use git, discord.py and postgreSQL, thank you so much petus.

-- [clvrk](https://github.com/clvrk) - Helped me out with discord.py and aiohttp and core principles of Python.
-His knowledge in Python, APIs and Web development is exceptional.
+- [clvrk](https://github.com/clvrk) - Helped me out with discord.py, aiohttp and core principles of Python.
+His knowledge in Python, APIs and Web development in general is exceptional.